 In times of war, exhausted combat units requiring time to rest and recover were removed from the battlefields to a place of security and safety.
-Today, Stand Down refers to a grassroots, community-based intervention program designed to help the nation’s estimated 67,000 homeless veterans “combat” life on the streets.
+Today, Operation Stand Down refers to a grassroots, community-based intervention program designed to help the nation’s estimated 67,000 homeless veterans “combat” life on the streets.

-Stand Down is a time for the community to connect with our homeless veterans and to begin to break down the barriers that are keeping these heroes on the streets.
-The “hand up, not a handout” philosophy of Stand Down requires the work of countless volunteers, businesses, and local, state and national organizations.
+Operation Stand Down is a time for the community to connect with our homeless veterans and to begin to break down the barriers that are keeping these heroes on the streets.
+The “hand up, not a handout” philosophy of Operation Stand Down requires the work of countless volunteers, businesses, and local, state and national organizations.
 Organizations will be available to provide direct services (including medical, dental, spiritual);ensure Veterans are getting benefits they are entitled to; and provide referrals for those struggling with mental health, job, housing and addiction issues.

-Stand Down has been successful in matching the right services to those Veterans who are struggling to get their life back together.
+Operation Stand Down has been successful in matching the right services to those Veterans who are struggling to get their life back together.

-Even for those veterans who return to life on the streets, Stand Down is an opportunity for them to take safe harbor from “combat on the streets” for one weekend a year.
+Even for those veterans who return to life on the streets, Operation Stand Down is an opportunity for them to take safe harbor from “combat on the streets” for one weekend a year.
 Certainly, our Veterans deserve at least that.